MEHColeman/docker-ruby/README.md

  * [@sthulb](https://twitter.com/sthulb)

-Docker PAL is © 2014 BBC News.
+Docker Ruby is © 2014 BBC News.
 It is free software and may be redistributed under the terms specified in the [LICENCE](https://github.com/bbc-news/docker-ruby/tree/master/LICENCE) file.